joshuarjones/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker

 ## Description
-Real time tracking of a bus route in the Boston MTA from MIT to Harvard.
-This app uses the Google Maps API and real time API call to Boston MTA.
+Real-time tracking of a bus route in the Boston MTA from MIT to Harvard.
+This app uses the Google Maps API and real-time API call to Boston MTA.

 ## Improvements
 • Change the font color of the text in the button.